pmaxted/xamidimura/README.md

 * **observing.py** - Will contain the main functions to carry out the observing, and other functions required by this main function.
 Currently can create fits file with only header information, store an observing record in the obslog2 table in the xamidimura database.
 No unit tests created yet.

+* **PLC_interaction_functions.py** - Contains functions will will open/close the roof, get the roof/rain/plc status, swap to/from main/battery power etc. These functions can log message and print messages if required. **CURRENTLY just a copy of the old script.
+No new functions have been added, so the new tilt checks etc are not in place**

+* **roof_control_functions.py** - Equivalent to the 'intelligent_roof_controller_functions' script written in PHP on the gateway machine.
+Responsible for the low level communication with the PLC box. ** No new functions have been added, so the new tilt checks etc are not in place**

+* **tcs_control.py** - Can control much of the communication with the TCS machine, both in terms of initial connection and then sending over subsequent commands.
+Note, most of this has only been tested by using the script to ssh into the gateway machine, tests to send the commands directly from the gateway will only be possible once the new machine (with a newer version of python) is ready.

 #### Unit test scripts